tom-krieger/Puppet-Adguard/README.md

 # Module description
 This module will install and configure AdGuard Home on a node, it largely uses the defaults provided by AdGuard Home in a typical installation.
 This module manages AdGuard by manipulating the `AdGuardHome.yaml` file.
-There are some features that are not yet working in this module, see the [Known Limitations](#know-limitations) sections for more information.

 This module has been tested on the following platforms:
 - Ubuntu 20.04